DemonPiranha/ITC-441-labs/Lab 1/web-server/README.md

       4. If the system receives an /cycle command, it will change to the "Cycle" state.

-    3. While in the "Color Action" state.
+    ii.
+While in the "Color Action" state.

         1. The alloff function is called to clear all lights and it returns to this state.